Educational Resources for Companion Dog Owners

 • Before & After Getting Your Puppy by Ian Dunbar

 Ian Dunbar is one of the founding trainers and academics in contemporary dog training.
-It is in fair part thanks to his work and his activism that recreational dog training has come so far in the past half-century.
+It is in fair part thanks to his work and his activism that at-home companion dog training has come so far in the past half-century.
 His puppy book does a fantastic job of covering some of the most critical things you need to do in the first year of your puppy’s life, from socialization and bite inhibition to crate training and separation anxiety.

 • Core Reading